 Getting inspired.
 Find out where to get the best trip inspiration.
 Learn the pros/cons of developing vs. developed countries, round-the-world vs. overland trips, and road trips vs. public transportation.
 Plus: how useful are bucket lists?

 Financing your travels.
-How to determine a budget, save up money for your travel fund, track your expenses, and work while travelling (either by taking local jobs or by working remotely).
+How to determine a budget, save up money for your travel fund, track your expenses, or work while travelling.

 Money-saving methods.
-Learn how to save huge amounts on airfare, accommodation and more.
+Sve huge amounts on airfare, accommodation and more.
 Haggle and get discounts others don't get!
-Learn how to best manage your money abroad.
+Plus: how to manage your money abroad.

 How to pack and travel light.
 On choosing the right backpack, why packing lists are usually a bad idea, what clothes to pack (men and women), tips for packing light, advice for bringing digital devices, and more.